TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentElementRendering/Index.rst

 Site settings can be saved both in the site configuration and in the site package extension.

-If you would share your site package across several sites you could set defaults in your site package and override them in your site configuration.

 We will save the settings to the site package but use the settings editor to write the YAML for us